DavidePanza/local_RAG/readme.md

 ## 📌 Overview
 This code provides a way to use Retrieval-Augmented Generation (RAG) with Streamlit as the user interface (UI), integrating Ollama models and ChromaDB on a local machine.
 It allows users to:
-- Upload multiple text files
+- Upload multiple text files to build a knowledge base which can be accessed by the LLM
-- Retrieve relevant knowledge using RAG
+- Retrieve relevant knowledge using RAG with Ollama models
 - Generate AI-powered responses based on user queries

----

-## ✨ Features
-- Upload and manage multiple text files to build a knowledge base.
-- Generate context-aware responses using RAG with Ollama models.
-- Manage database size by clearing embeddings and text chunks as needed.
+- Manage database size by clearing embeddings and text chunks as needed (still need to be improved)
-- Minimalistic and surrealistic design elements to enhance user experience.

 ---